 If you do not want to be adding medications to control your mood swings, then maybe you can try these next few methods to regulate your mood.

 As a matter of fact, anyone can try those, Fibro Warrior or not!
-Our modern lives are conducive of high stress lifestyles, so a reminder to slow down once in a while is not a bad thing!
+Our modern lives are conducive to high-stress lifestyles, so a reminder to slow down once in a while is not a bad thing!

 Now, before I go further, I want you guys to know that, yes, I know it’s easy to say these things after the mood swings or to understand tips and tricks when you’re not confronted by the situation.